Ztarknet-recursion/recursive-stwo-fork/README.md

 - It needs to verify that the claim follows [a list of requirements](https://github.com/Ztarknet-recursion/stwo-cairo-fork/blob/main/stwo_cairo_prover/crates/cairo-air/src/verifier.rs#L29) about the Cairo memory spaces and relation uses.
 See [this doc](doc/formality_check.md) for more detail.
 - The verifier parameters can pre-absorb (hardcode) the program segments for efficiency.
 - It needs to perform an interaction PoW with 24 bits.
 - The public memory sections are treated as public input.
+See [this doc](doc/public_input.md) for more detail.

 To ensure that Fiat-Shamir does not depend on the log sizes of each component, there are a few techniques being used: